pyrogn/gv-auto/README.md

 - is logging alright?
 I think that we might throw exceptions and catch them at the top.
 - Is bot human enough?
 - How to know if a player has finished a mini quest?
 What features can we use?
-- some stale element reference error when scanning items. div_link in class of activatable means we can click on @ sign.

 ## Заметки